Can I use a USB webcam with PS4?

 Without support for third-party webcams, several streamers have opted to use a capture card like the Elgato HD60 S. These cards are either internal cards for the PC or external gadgets that allow you to record or stream your PlayStation 4 gameplay to your PC.
 With the gameplay being streamed to a PC, streamers can use their own USB webcam.

 These webcams often have better image quality and more resolution options than the PlayStation Camera.
 They're designed specifically for image capture and recording, whereas the PlayStation Camera was designed for games first and as a camera second.

 Webcam or no?

 So, no, technically, you can't use your USB webcam with PlayStation 4, but with a little workaround such as using a capture card, your webcam isn't useless.
 However, for the average user, this is an expensive solution.

 With Sony's history of cameras throughout the years, I don't have high hopes for USB webcam support on the upcoming PlayStation 5.
 So if you just want to video chat with friends, I suggest you pick up the PS Camera.

 The PlayStation Camera is a must-have for PSVR and PlayStation Move.
 It uses dual-lens to track the player's movement and the movement of those ice cream cone controllers.
 As for the camera itself, the 1280x800 resolution and 60 FPS are good enough for the average user.
 Be warned, though.
 They are hard to track down now.

 Connecting to a USB cam

-Elgato's external HD60 S is a great solution for a streamer wanting to upgrade without adding an internal card to your PC.
+Elgato's external HD60 S is a great solution for a streamer wanting to upgrade without adding an internal card to their PC.
 This little gadget plugs into your PlayStation 4 and your PC, allowing you to record or stream PS4 gameplay to your computer.
 This connection means you can still use your USB webcam on your PC.